 Accessibility Regulations, Resources and Rentals

-The American Diabetes Association offers information on traveling with diabetes, as well as a list of hospitals that offer services to diabetic travelers.
-800-DIABETES, www.diabetes.org.
+- Diabetic Assistance: The American Diabetes Association offers information on traveling with diabetes, as well as a list of hospitals that offer services to diabetic travelers.

-Look through our visitor information listings within each region for destinations that offer beach wheelchairs and other services or information for the physically disabled.
+- Beach Wheels: Look through our visitor information listings within each region for destinations that offer beach wheelchairs and other services or information for the physically disabled.
 Unlike regular wheelchairs, these “beach wheels” have special tires that don’t get stuck in sand.
-Beach chairs are often provided at no charge and are available to anyone unable to walk or those who possess a handicapped automobile tag.
+Beach chairs are often provided at no charge and are available on a first-come, first-served basis.